Sound Automation of Magic Wands (extended version)

 To reduce an implication $\mathcal{B} \Rightarrow A$, the rule \textit{Implication} conjoins the hypothesis $\mathcal{B}$ with the previous path condition, leaving $A$ to be reduced.
 Informally, this expresses that satisfying $pc \Rightarrow (b \Rightarrow A)$ is equivalent to satisfying $(pc \land b) \Rightarrow A$.

-For a separating conjunction $A_1 * A_2$, the \emph{Star} rule expresses that both $A_1$ and $A_2$ \thibault{must be reduced}, in order to reduce $A_1 * A_2$; permissions used in the reduction of the first conjunct must not be used again, which is reflected by \as{the threading-through of} the intermediate context $\Delta_1$\asout{ through}\asout{.
-Informally, the rule constructs a state $\sigma_B$ that satisfies $A_1 * A_2$ by \as{(in each element of the witness set)} first constructing a state $\sigma_1$ that satisfies $A_1$, and then combining it with a state $\sigma_2$}\footnote{The order in the premises \asout{of the \emph{Star} rule, i.e. handling $A_1$ before $A_2$, does not matter}\as{is unimportant} since $A_1 * A_2$ and $A_2 * A_1$ are equivalent.}.
+For a separating conjunction $A_1 * A_2$, the \emph{Star} rule expresses that both $A_1$ and $A_2$ must be reduced, in order to reduce $A_1 * A_2$; permissions used in the reduction of the first conjunct must not be used again, which is reflected by the threading-through of the intermediate context $\Delta_1$.\footnote{The order in the premises is unimportant since $A_1 * A_2$ and $A_2 * A_1$ are equivalent.}